plank/laravel-mediable/docs/source/media.rst

 Copying Media
 ---------------------

-You can copy the associated media file to another one by using the ``copyFrom()`` method.
-This will also save the new model where this media file is associated.
+You can copy the associated media file to another one by using the ``copyTo()`` method.
+You can also specify a new filename when copying the file to another location.

+This method will also create a new model where the copied file is associated.

 ::